isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/BigQueryTableSearchReleaseNotes.rst

 **New Features**

-- An Open button has been added to each table row.
-Clicking it will send the user to that table in the Google Cloud Console, using their own Google Cloud Project or by using the Google Platform Free-Tier.
+- Users now have the ability to access, query and inspect in detail BigQuery tables in Google Cloud Platform's BigQuery console directly from the Table Search UI.
+Every table has a "Open" option which when clicked will send the user to the table in the BigQuery console on the Google Cloud.
 - An Open button, with the same functionality as described above, has been added to the Schema Description section.
 - Program and Experimental Strategy filters were added.
-- List of values for Data Type and Source were changed in order to align more closely with GDC data.
+- Values for Data Type and Source have been modified in order to align more closely with GDC naming schemes.

 *January 30,2020* `v1.01 <https://github.com/isb-cgc/ISB-CGC-Webapp/releases/tag/3.22>`_